 All InQuBATE trainees will be required to take the following courses where ‘Year 1’ denotes their year of matriculation into their PhD and Year 2 denotes their 2nd year (coincident with the first year of trainee support):

-- Foundations of Quantitative Biosciences, Year 1, Fall
+- Foundations of Quantitative Biosciences OR Machine Learning in Biosciences, Year 1

 - InQuBATE Project Laboratory, Year 2, Fall